Palk Strait: Transport and navigation

 The shallow waters and reefs make it difficult for large ships to pass through, although fishing boats and small craft navigate the waters.
 Dredging the strait to make it deeper for navigation and plans for a bridge over the waters have been proposed.
 Construction of a shipping channel through the strait was first proposed to the British government of India in 1860, and a number of commissions have studied the proposal.
 The latest of these was the Sethusamudram Shipping Canal Project, commissioned by the Government of India in 2005.
 However, the plan encountered opposition on religious grounds.

-The island of Rameswaram is linked to the Indian mainland by the Pamban Bridge, which was opened for traffic on 24 February 1914.
+The Pamban Island is linked to the Indian mainland by the Pamban Bridge, which was opened for traffic on 24 February 1914.
 A new railway bridge was completed near the old Pamban Bridge in 2024 after rail transportation on the old bridge was suspended permanently in February 2023 due to concerns on stability of the bridge.
 An adjacent road bridge was opened in 1988.
 Trains used to traverse from Madras to Dhanushkodi at the southern tip of the Pamban island and a ferry connected to Talaimannar on the Mannar Island, before a train carried passengers to Colombo.
 The railway line to Dhanushkodi was destroyed during 1964 Dhanushkodi cyclone along with the Pamban-Dhanuskodi passenger train, killing around 200 people.
-The ferry service continued till the 1970s between Rameswaram and Talaimannar, but was discontinued by the Indian Government in 1984 and never restarted.
+The ferry service continued till the 1970s between Rameswaram and Talaimannar, but was discontinued by the Indian Government in 1984.

 The Palk Strait Bridge is a proposed undersea tunnel and bridge linking India and Sri Lanka.
 It was first discussed in 2002, and has been examined several times since.